vkmrishad/bigga/docs/Backend.md

     volumes:
       - postgres_data:/var/lib/postgresql/data/
 ```
-* worker,backend,db,redis,rabbitmq,and traefik, these are all the services must you keep in your docker-compose file.
+* worker, backend, db, redis, rabbitmq, and traefik, these are all the services must you keep in your docker-compose file.
 * If you want another services like websockets and celerybeat, you need to create services for that in your docker-compose file.
  - example: `websockets` you must include below service in your `docker-compose` file.
 ```